Nepiki/Guides/Zillion-(SMS).md

 _Upgrade JJ's gun to level 3_

 Pick up two gun upgrades with JJ to get this achievement.
-Similar to the Level ups, you will waste gun upgrades if you pick them up with a character already at gun level 3.
+Similar to the level ups, you will waste gun upgrades if you pick them up with a character already at gun level 3.
 There are two extra gun upgrades in the base with four of the upgrades being in the lower section of the base.

 ***